-Council grant programs provide funding to community based groups, individuals and organisations that are providing programs, activities and projects that enrich the opportunities to residents.
-The funding streams available for eligible sport and recreation organisations include:
+Council grant programs provide funding to community groups, individuals and organisations that are providing programs, activities and projects that enrich the opportunities to residents.
+The funding streams available for eligible community, sport and recreation organisations include:

 - Go Clubs Infrastructure Assistance Grant

 - Go Clubs In Kind Assistance (Field Maintenance)